Navigating ARC-AGI: From Zero to One

 An interactive guide to the theory, implementation, and state-of-the-art strategies for the ARC-AGI Challenge.

-"Easy for Humans, Hard for AI" — The defining characteristic that makes ARC-AGI a powerful benchmark for General Intelligence.
+"Easy for Humans, Hard for AI" โ the defining characteristic that makes ARC-AGI a powerful benchmark for general intelligence.

-👋A Note from a Fellow Beginner
+๐A Note from a Fellow Beginner

 Hello!
 Like many others, I was fascinated by the ARC-AGI challenge but found the learning curve a bit steep.
 I created this guide as a personal project to connect the dots for myself.